 - And much more!
 But this post is long enough!

-I’ll try to update more regularly and will hopefully have some footage to show soon!1 year ago
+I’ll try to update more regularly and will hopefully have some footage to show soon!2 years ago

 I shot a documentary at a potato packaging factory the other day as part of a larger piece about farming, and during filming I was presented with a unique challenge.
 It seems that the millions of potatoes running along conveyor belts cause the floors of the factory to vibrate.